Characteristics of the breed

 The whole body is based on slender legs with oval paws.
 The tail is proportionate to the body length, narrowing to the end.

-Fur consists of short but soft and silky hair.
-The natural coloration of Tonkinese is uniform sable brown, but there are also champagne, platinum and blue cats… Within the breed there have been 12 color variations classed in all.
+The fur consists of short but soft and silky hair.
+The natural coloration of Tonkinese is uniform sable brown, but there are also champagne, platinum and blue cats… Within the breed, there have been 12 color variations classed in all.

 Cats often have a darker mask on the muzzle, also the tail, paws and ears may be darker.
 The nose is cinnamon brown, and paw pads may be cinnamon with rosy undertone.

 Tonkinese cats are among the friendliest and most loving cats.
 They demand attention and showing them tenderness, so they will not stop until they achieve their goal.
 They like to be around their owners and therefore they can “stalk” them, sit on their shoulders, and accompany them in all house chores.

 They need company so they should not be left alone for a longer time.
 If owners spend their whole days out, it would be a good idea to ask someone close to take care of the cat or get another one, or even to get a dog.